Yong-L/Week7-Wordpress/README.md

   - [x] GIF Walkthrough:
     ![alt text](./XSS2.gif)
   - [x] Steps to recreate:
+    1. Gain privilege to be able to comment on post
-    1. Go to any post
+    2. Go to any post
-    2. Paste in the following as a comment of the post
+    3. Paste in the following as a comment of the post
     ```
     http://www.test.com/wp-admin/customize.php?theme=<svg onload=alert(1)>
     ```